sdwidget/sd/README.md

 ## Installation

-Copy the javascript and css files into your websites html
+Copy the javascript and css files into your websites html.

 ### Best practice

-Add the css file to the `<head>` section and js files at the end of `<body>` tag
+Add the css file to the `<head>` section and js files at the end of the `<body>` element.

 ## Usage

-Add a `<div>` element where you would like the widget to display and add the corresponding data tags.
+Add a `<div id="sd-widget">` element where you would like the widget to display and add the corresponding data properties.

 | Propertiy  | Required | values                |
 | ---------- | -------- | ------------------------ |